dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 ![](/files/blog/parametrizations/data.png)

-Next, we generate a class that has as a parameter the vector ``theta``, and a function ``forward`` that computes the squared distance of each point to ``theta`` (functions named ``forward`` are called when we call the call the model object as a
+Next, we generate a Python class to perform the optimization.
+The class `AverageUnconstrained` has has as a parameter the vector ``theta``, and a function ``forward`` that computes the squared distance of each point to ``theta`` (functions named ``forward`` are called when we call the call the model object as a